jludzik/C-SmartTrafficLightSim/README.md

 6. Green light lasts at least `TRAFFIC_MIN_GREEN_STEPS`, default: 4 steps

 7. Then, after the green light time has elapsed, the algorithm repeats.
-If the same raod is chosen again, the lights remain green (steps 4. and 5. are not performed)
+If the same raod is chosen again, the light remains green and steps 4 and 5 are skipped